Cancer survival rates in England are higher than they have ever been and earlier diagnosis is a key part of improving survival rates further.

-Community Diagnostic Hubs
+Community Diagnostic Centres

-An independent report published by Professor Sir Mike Richards in October 2020, recommended the need for a new diagnostics model, where more facilities are created in free standing locations away from main hospital sites.
+An independent report published by Professor Sir Mike Richards in October 2020, recommended the need for a new diagnostics model, where more facilities are created in free-standing locations away from main hospital sites.

 - To improve population health outcomes by reaching earlier, faster and more accurate diagnoses of health conditions.